What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 After its launch in late 2016, cryptocurrency enthusiasts were attracted to Zcash because of its focus on security and privacy.
 Zcash reveals fewer identifying transaction details such as the sender, recipient, and other transactional information.

 Created by Evan Duffield, Dash makes fast digital transactions untraceable using its decentralized master nodes network.
 Previously known as Darkcoin, Dash has been one of the most popular privacy-oriented cryptocurrencies since its launch in 2014.
 Today, Dash developers are working to make the currency more useful in retail environments by creating faster transactions.

 How does cryptocurrency work?

-- To transfer balances from your wallet to someone else’s wallet (it could be another person or a business or another crypto service) you use the wallet software.
+- To transfer balances from your wallet to someone else’s wallet (it could be another person or a business or another crypto service) you use wallet software.

 - Your wallet is a public wallet in that other people are able to use blockchain analysis tools to see what the wallet balance is and other transaction details.
 When you transfer balances, funds are transferred from one public wallet to another, all accounted for on a publicly auditable blockchain.